codyilardo/codyilardo.github.io/_posts/2020-03-22-poem-better-country.md

 - John Bunyan (utilizing the analogy of a pilgrim and archaic language as seen in Pilgrim’s Progress)
 - Dante (the terza rima form that I selected, using an interweaving aba, bcb, cdc rhyme with hendecasyllable lines, is used in Dante’s Inferno).

-There are too many scripture references to cite here, but the title is from the eleventh chapter of the New Testament letter to the Hebrews.
+There are too many scripture references to cite here.
+Title is from the eleventh chapter of the New Testament letter to the Hebrews.